-Some temples and monasteries of Kyiv have survived to this day and have very ancient history.
-The variety of religious institutions does not interfere perfectly coexisting with each other and enrich others with their traditions and achievements.
-Arabs and Volga Bulgars (Muslims by religion) also arrived in Kyiv with trade missions (as evidenced numerous finds of Arab coins that emerged from the mints of Baghdad, Kufa, etc.), but their permanent settlements in medieval Kyiv were not found.
+Some temples and monasteries of Kiev have remained till nowadays, so they have a long ancient history.
+Variety of religious institutions doesn’t interfere with coexistence and traditions enrichment.
+Arabs and Volga Bulgars (Muslims by their religion) had paid visits to Kyiv with trade missions (according to large number of archeological findings – coins of Baghdad, Kufa etc.), but constant settlements of this peoples in the medieval Kyiv haven’t been found.

 First settlements of Muslims in Kyiv began to appear because of Tatars domination over the former Kiev Rus’.
 Tatars build their country The Golden Horde (founded by Batu Khan in 1242 after his returning from Central and South-east Europe campaign).
 One of The Golden Horde khans – Uzbeg – established Muslim as a governmental religion near 1320.
 It is mentioned in Kyiv Chronicle about double governance in Kyiv by “King Fedor and Basqaq” (Basqaq designated officials in the Mongol Empire in charge of taxes and administration in a certain province).

 After the Mongol Invasion (1240) all life in Kyiv was focused on the Pecherskyi District so called Podol, so Basqaq-deputy had chosen the Yurcovitsa mountain as his residence, because of its winning location.
 On the west was small tatar village.
 Nowadays there is sub-district called “Tatarka”, on the place where old mosque had been located now stands new ar-Rakhma, there is “Muslim religious administration of Ukraine” (Lukianovska str, 46).